 Sperm whales are mostly dark gray, but oftentimes the interior of the mouth is bright white, and some whales have white patches on the belly.
 Their flippers are paddle-shaped and small compared to the size of the body, and their flukes are very triangular in shape.
 They have small dorsal fins that are low, thick, and usually rounded.

 Because sperm whales spend most of their time in deep waters, their diet consists of many larger organisms that also occupy deep waters of the ocean.
-Their principle prey are large squid weighing between 3.5 ounces and 22 pounds (0.1 kg and 10 kg), but they will also eat large demersal and mesopelagic sharks, skates, and fishes.
-The average dive lasts about 35 minutes and is usually down 1,312 feet (400 m), however dives may last over an hour and reach depths over 3280 feet (1000 m).
+Their principle prey are large squid weighing between 3.5 ounces and 22 pounds (0.1 kilogram and 10 kilograms), but they will also eat large demersal and mesopelagic sharks, skates, and fishes.
+The average dive lasts about 35 minutes and is usually down 1,312 feet (400 meters), however dives may last over an hour and reach depths over 3,280 feet (1000 meters).

 Most females will form lasting bonds with other females of their family, and on average 12 females and their young will form a family unit.
 While females generally stay with the same unit all their lives in and around tropical waters, young males will leave when they are between 4 and 21 years old and can be found in "bachelor schools", comprising of other males that are about the same age and size.
 As males get older and larger, they begin to migrate to higher latitudes (toward the poles) and slowly bachelor schools become smaller, until the largest males end up alone.
 Large, sexually mature males that are in their late 20s or older, will occasionally return to the tropical breeding areas to mate.